 We can never control other people, but we do have the power to control our own bodies.
 If her dad and stepmom continue to disrespect her body, she has every right to limit her time with them and avoid eating with them.

 Meanwhile, please continue to observe your child’s behavior.
 If you continue to see the body image disruption and disordered eating behavior you described, please consider talking to a trained professional, either a psychotherapist who has clinical training in eating disorder treatment or a non-diet dietician.
-You are looking for someone who follows a Health At Every Size (HAES) approach.
+You are looking for someone who follows a non-diet approach.
 A professional can provide helpful assessments and tools to help you navigate the coming years as your daughter’s body develops.

 Linda Bacon has an excellent video that you all can watch to become better educated on body weight issues: